Hrishi2312/MyNotepad/README.md

 # MyNotepad
-This is an Open-Source Cross-Platform Project I created over a couple of days with the help of Qt Creator.
+This is an Open-Source Cross-Platform Project created over a couple of days with the help of Qt Creator.
-Everything including the icons were created by me using Free and (mostly)Open Source Software.
+Everything including the icons were created using Free and (mostly)Open Source Software.

 Execution:
 In order to execute the program, download and install Qt 5 or above, download the repository, click on "Open Project" in Qt and select the .pro file.